Creede, Colorado

-Creede is the statutory town that is the county seat of Mineral County, Colorado, United States.
-It is the most populous community and the only incorporated municipality within the county.
+The City of Creede is the statutory town that is the county seat of Mineral County, Colorado, United States.
+(Note: The statutory town of Creede, Colorado, uses the title City of Creede to distinguish itself from its former rival the Town of Creede.)
+It is the most populous community and the sole surviving incorporated municipality in the county.
 The town population was 257 at the 2020 United States census.